lightning/bolts/11-payment-encoding.md

 The `r` field allows limited routing assistance: as specified, it only allows minimum information to use private channels, however, it could also assist in future partial-knowledge routing.

+The `9` field allows for future extensions which only require a single activation bit.

 ### Security Considerations for Payment Descriptions